Recipes » Oven Baked Brisket

 • Don’t cover the beef brisket with water or broth.
 You will not be able to the flavorful crusty bark.

 • Before baking, we slice the tip to see the direction the grain is running.
-You want to slice your cooked brisket opposite the grain.
-By looking before it’s baked you’ll know how to slice it.
+You want to slice your cooked brisket against the grain.
+By looking at it before it’s baked, you’ll know how to slice it.
 In the image below, the grain is going vertically ↑↑↑ so we will slice it horizontally →→→.

 • Always let the brisket rest after baking for at least 30 minutes before slicing.
 We just put it on the cutting board and don’t cover it.